 What Does Florida’s Fleeing to Elude Statute Say?

 According to Florida Statute 316.1935, it is illegal in the State of Florida to attempt to flee to elude a law enforcement officer.
+Attempted eluding is also a criminal offense under the statute, involving fleeing from law enforcement while knowingly trying to evade police vehicles displaying official insignia and using sirens and lights, often resulting in serious injury or death.
 A prosecutor must establish the following elements for a conviction:

 - The defendant was in control of a motor vehicle on a street or highway in the State of Florida.

-- The defendant stopped the motor vehicle but proceeded to willfully flee from the law enforcement officer.
+- The defendant stopped the motor vehicle but proceeded to willfully flee from the law enforcement officer willfully.

-- The defendant refused to stop or willfully failed to do so, thus failing to submit to the orders given by the law enforcement officer.
+- The defendant refused to stop or willfully refuses to do so, thus failing to submit to the orders given by the law enforcement officer, and lacked knowing compliance with the order to stop.

 - The defendant willfully fled on foot or in their vehicle to elude the law enforcement officer after being ordered to stop.